snabble/docs/api_general.md

 ### HTTPS

-All Endpoints are only available by https.
+All Endpoints are only available via https.

 ### Project identifier

-The contens of all products and stores is scoped in a project.
+The contents of all products and stores is scoped in a project.
 The project id is in the form `<brand>-<randomId>`.
-So, the customer `demo` may have access to the project `demo-ab42xy`.
-The project has always to be provided as fist path parameter.
+So for example, the customer `demo` may have access to the project `demo-ab42xy`.
+This project id is the first path component in all API requests.

 ### API Tokens

-The most API Endpoints are not available for public usage, but only for a limitied audience.
+Most API endpoints are not available for public usage, but only for a limitied audience.
-They are protected by a JWT token, which has to be sent as HTTP header `Client-Token`.
+They are protected by a JSON Web Token (JWT), which has to be sent as the HTTP header `Client-Token`.

 ```
 Client-Token: eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiYWRtaW4iOnRydWV9.TJVA95OrM7E2cBab30RMHrHDcEfxjoYZgeFONFh7HgQ
 ```

 ## Curl example
-With the http tool curl, a command request to the ressource /{project}/foo my look as follows:
+With `curl`, a command request to the resource /{project}/foo might look as follows:

 ```
 $ export CLIENT_TOKEN=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiYWRtaW4iOnRydWV9.TJVA95OrM7E2cBab30RMHrHDcEfxjoYZgeFONFh7HgQ